MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

 ## Retrieve DCR content

-In order to update DCR, we are going to retrieve its content and save it as a file, which can be further edited.
+In order to update DCR, we're going to retrieve its content and save it as a file, which can be further edited.

 1. Click the **Cloud Shell** button in the Azure portal and ensure the environment is set to **PowerShell**.